ShepardToTheStars/ctf/ThugCrowd/20190804-challenge-4/readme.md

     ONE
 ```

 The odd thing is that my terminal is waiting for the connection to close, but nothing is happening.
 Hmmm.
 That, and the fact that we aren't getting HTTP headers back, means that its probably not an HTTP port.
-Let's try with telnet.
+Let's try with `nc`.

 ```
-$ telnet 35.238.179.129 42069
+$ nc 35.238.179.129 42069
-Trying 35.238.179.129...
-Connected to 129.179.238.35.bc.googleusercontent.com.
-Escape character is '^]'.
 DESTRUCT SEQUENCE
     ONE
   CODE:951015